projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    Device Model Framework

-:numref:`dm-framework` above gives a big picture overview of DM framework.
-There are 3 major subsystems in Service VM:
+:numref:`dm-framework` above gives a big picture overview of the DM framework.
+There are 3 major subsystems in the Service VM:

 -  **Device Emulation**: DM provides backend device emulation routines for frontend User VM device drivers.
 These routines register their I/O